dsinecos/drone-location-tracker/README.md

 ### To test whether location data is received on the UDP server

-1. Run container using the command in the earlier section
+1. Run container using the command in the earlier section (`docker run ...`)

 2. Open a browser and go to `localhost:5000` to access the Dashboard